founable/blog/content/blog/2018-03-23-Aurora-Energy-Work.md

 ## Spiritual Guide

 Buddha and GuanYin are my guides appeared during the session.
-I have a picture of both of them framed and hang for in my house
-I have been attending spiritual meetup group where i learn to medidate, connect to my guides, chakras
+I have a picture framed of both of them hang for in my house I have been attending spiritual meetup group where i learn to medidate, connect to my guides, chakras

 ## Past Life

-I was a monk that acended abd and the guardian of a portal
+I am a monk that ascended, I am guardian of the portal of ascension

 ## Dragons